struongest1/web-development-bootcamp/02-html-and-css-fundamentals/student/lesson/README.md

 ```
 ## In-line Styling and <style> Element
-Although this is typically not advised, the HTML attribute `style` allows us to style elements by addings css directly to the HTML element like so:
+Although this is typically not advised, the HTML attribute `style` allows us to style elements by addings CSS directly to the HTML element like so:
 ```html
 <div style="font-size: 100px, color: red">
   I'm size 100px and red